samcottle/freecodecamp/notes/backend.md

 To mount a middleware function at the root level, use the `app.use(MIDDLEWARE_FUNCTION)` method.
 This would execute the middleware for all requests.
 If you only wanted to execute it for POST requests, for example, you would use `app.post(MIDDLEWARE_FUNCTION)` instead (ditto GET, DELETE, PUT, etc.).

-#### Building a simple logger
+So let's say you wanted to build a root level logger.
+This would log a string with the format `method path - ip` to the console, when someone accessed any path on your server.

-To build a simple logger, which logs a string with the format `method path - ip` to the console, you would first mount the logger:
+First you would mount the logger:

 ```js
 function logger(req, res, next) {